Compatibility Testing Tutorial:

 What is Software Compatibility Testing?

 Compatibility is non-functional testing to ensure customer satisfaction.
-It is to determine whether your software application or product is proficient enough to run in different browsers, database, hardware, operating system, mobile devices, and networks.
+It is to determine whether your software application or product is proficient enough to run in different browsers, databases, hardware, operating system, mobile devices, and networks.

 Test the compatibility of the application with different browsers and operating systems to guarantee 100% coverage.